Technofrikus/BOP-Case/README.md

 ---
 ## Hardware needed
-- Printed Case (obviously)
+- Printed Case (obviously), feet optional, only needed for a typing angle other than 0 degree
 - 10x (+4x) M3x5,7mm Heat-Set Inserts for Plastic [(like this)](https://www.mcmaster.com/threaded-inserts/heat-set-inserts-for-plastic-7/thread-type~metric/)
 - If you want the keyboard at an angle, you need 4 pcs inserts extra for the feet
-- 10x (+4x) M3x20 button head screws (ISO 7380 or similar.
+- 10x M3x20 button head screws (ISO 7380 or similar.
 But not ISO 4762, they are too tall!)
 - 2mm EPDM foam or similar for the gaskets
 - some glue for the gaskets
 - scissors for cutting the gaskets